0 Part Course |

 • Cross-class cram-down may not matter – whilst the absence of a CCCD is a potential impediment, landmark decisions have mitigated this impediment to some extent by excluding creditors who either have no economic interest or whose rights are not affected by the Scheme.

 • Valuation matters – the proliferation of laminated debt structures together with the exclusion of out-of-the-money creditors from a class vote has pushed this aspect up the agenda.
-This course reviews the two key judgements on this matter and considers the pros and cons of how to approach this issue.
+Schemes of Arrangement training reviews the two key judgements on this matter and considers the pros and cons of how to approach this issue.

-• Restructuring Plans (Part 26A of the Companies Act) – the programme will provide participants with an insight into the recently unveiled Restructuring Plan and the lessons from the Virgin Atlantic restructuring.
+• Schemes of arrangement in corporate restructuring plans (Part 26A of the Companies Act) – the programme will provide insight into the recently unveiled Restructuring Plan and the lessons from the Virgin Atlantic restructuring.

 • Relevant & Recent Cases – the programme highlights the key issues in Schemes of Arrangement (“Schemes”) concerning relevant and recent cases (Matalan, Swissport Super Senior RCF Scheme).